Nobel Laureate Shows How ‘Greedy Work’ — and the Lack of Workplace Flexibility — Fuels Gender Pay Inequity

 What could that mean for the events industry, where an estimated 77 percent are women and, on average, are out-earned by men?

 Overall, employers can look at offering flexibility to their employees — not just as a benefit for them, but an economic advantage to their companies, as a way of retaining talented women who might otherwise leave jobs in order to meet caregiving responsibilities.
-In 2021, the cost of women exiting the workforce was a $97-billion increase in GDP losses.
+In 2021, the cost of women exiting the workforce lowered the GDP by $97 billion.

-And while no direct relationship can be drawn from our surveys on the effect of work flexibility on pay, it is worth noting that between the 2020 and 2022 surveys — the same period that saw a massive growth in flexible work — the gap between male and female pay also closed significantly: In the 2020 survey, women averaged $14,000 less than their male counterparts; in the 2022 survey, men out-earned women by only around $5,000.
+And while no direct relationship can be drawn from our surveys on the effect of work flexibility on pay, it is worth noting that between the 2020 and 2023 surveys — the same period that saw a massive growth in flexible work — the gap between male and female pay also closed significantly: In the 2020 survey, women averaged $14,000 less than their male counterparts; in the 2023 survey, men out-earned women by less than $5,000.

-The growth in flexible schedules doesn’t mean that meeting professionals are working less intensely or for fewer hours — half of the 2022 survey respondents said they worked more than 40 hours a week and nearly one-quarter worked 50 hours a week.
-Nearly 80 percent of planners said they had more responsibilities added to their job description in 2022, compared to 67 percent who said the same in 2020.
-But when respondents were asked to list what they liked best about their jobs in an open-ended question, among the most highly valued aspects — as Goldin’s research also showed — were flexibility and the ability to control their own time.
+The growth in flexible schedules doesn’t mean that meeting professionals are working less intensely or for fewer hours — half of this year’s survey respondents said they worked between 41 and 50 hours a week and 16 percent regularly worked 51-60 hours a week.
+More than three-quarters of planners said they had more responsibilities added to their job description in 2023, compared to 67 percent who said the same in 2020.
+But when respondents were asked to list what they liked best about their jobs in an open-ended question, among the most highly valued aspects — as Goldin’s research also showed — was flexibility.

 Barbara Palmer is deputy editor of Convene.